Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 Governments Disguising Censorship as “Protection”

-Many governments claim that new internet regulations protect users—especially children—from harmful content.
+Many governments claim that new internet regulations protect social media users—especially children—from harmful content.
 However, these laws often target political dissent, LGBTQ+ rights, and feminist movements instead.

-• Turkey: President Recep Tayyip Erdoğan passed an internet law allowing the government to jail journalists for spreading so-called “fake news.”
+• Turkey: President Recep Tayyip Erdoğan passed an internet shutdown law, allowing the government to jail journalists for spreading so-called “false news.”

 • UK: The Online Safety Bill was introduced to keep children safe online, but critics argue it grants the government broad censorship powers over social media.